kamalakbari7/SpaceX-Data-Analyzer/CONDUCT.md

 # Contributor Covenant Code of Conduct

+## SpaceX Data Analyzer Code of Conduct

+The SpaceX Data Analyzer community is dedicated to providing a welcoming and inclusive environment for all contributors, users, and collaborators.
+As members of this community, we strive to create a positive and respectful space for discussion, collaboration, and the pursuit of knowledge.
+T

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our